parcel-bundler/website/src/plugin-system/authoring-plugins.md

 giving the better package name over, have them make a major version bump, and redirect people to the new tool.

+See [Local plugins](/features/plugins/#local-plugins) for recommendations on using plugins in your project without publishing them.

 ## Versioning

 You must follow semantic versioning (to the best of your ability).
 No, it's not